andreasniggl/Scripts/README.md

 # Scripts
-Couple of Scripts (Python, GH) for various tests
+Couple of scripting examples (Python, GH) for various tests